Botox For Excess Underarm Sweating in Charlotte Overview

 It’s important to remember that underarm sweating can be overcome, and Botox might be the right solution for you.

 If you’ve been suffering from excessive underarm sweating and haven’t yet found a treatment that works for you, contact Carolina Facial Plastics today to schedule your initial consultation.

-Dr. Kulbersh will examine you and discuss your concerns in detail so he can create a customized treatment plan for you.
+As an expert injectors can produce excellent results for our patients with this nonsurgical treatment in Charlotte.
+We will examine you and discuss your concerns in detail so we can create a customized treatment plan for you.

 Contact our Charlotte office at (704) 842-3644 or complete our online contact form to determine if Botox is the right treatment for you.